-- With regard to our SURA

-Ventures portfolio,

-we are currently

-developing projects

-that help to accelerate

-the transformation of

-our businesses and

-consolidate new markets.

-Such is the case with the

-Adjusted

-went from

-deeping value

-achieving

-growth in

-the mid-to

-Opporture

-- with Pager and Zendrive.

-The Companies belonging to our Business Group have joined forces to create a wellness ecosystem for today and tomorrow's senior citizens.
+- With regard to our SURA Ventures portfolio, we are currently developing projects that help to accelerate the transformation of our businesses and consolidate new markets.
+Such is the case with the alliances that Seguros - with Pager and Zendrive.
+The Companies belonging to our Business Group have ioined forces to create a wellness ecosystem for today and tomorrow's senior citizens.
 We are also exploring possible joint initiatives with regard to financial education programs for youngsters.